Post

 💡 Show Answer

-Descriptive statistics — you're describing the data you already have, not making predictions or generalizations.
+Descriptive statistics — because you're summarizing and visualizing the data you already have.

 📚 Quick Glossary